Writing in IELTS

 3) You can also lose marks, if you have copied partly or wholly or if you have gone off- topic

-IELTS has developed detailed performance descriptors to assess your IELTS writing on a 9 band scale.
-Hence, it should be clear that when you begin to prepare for IELTS writing, certain points like vocabulary, organization of the essay, clarity and identification of relevant points should be given importance.
+The test has developed detailed performance descriptors to assess your writing test on a 9 band scale.
+Hence, it should be clear that when you begin to prepare for the writing test, certain points like vocabulary, organization of the essay, clarity and identification of relevant points should be given importance.

 Terms and Conditions